natea/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   further interaction by closing the post.
 Click the **Close** button that displays below the post to close it.

 * Provide post/response/comment guidelines.
-A set of :ref:`Guidance for
+A set of :ref:`guidelines for
-  Discussion Moderators` or a post in a course-wide discussion topic (such as **General**) can provide guidance about when to start a new thread by adding a post, responding to an existing post, or commenting on a response.
+  discussion moderators<Guidance for Discussion Moderators>` or a post in a course-wide discussion topic (such as General) can provide guidance about when to start a new thread by adding a post, responding to an existing post, or commenting on a response.

 .. _Moderating_discussions: